 Question: Each cell should have one TRA and one TRB chain, or one heavy and one light chain.
-Why do I have some clonotypes containing only one chain?
+Why do I have some clonotypes with only one chain?

-Answer: Our pipeline does not filter out contigs with only one productive chain.
-Our example dataset also has some clonotypes with only one chain.
+Answer: The Cell Ranger pipeline does not filter out contigs with only one productive chain, as seen in our example datasets.

-There are several possible reasons why you may only see one chain in a cell while you are sure that it has two chains in reality:
+There are many reasons why you may see only one chain in a cell that should contain two chains:

-all_contig_annotations.jsonfile to see if there are extra contigs not marked productive.
+all_contig_annotations.jsonfile to find contigs that are not marked as productive.

 - In rare cases, cells may only express one chain.